 - Coffee is fantastic mainly for making corporations rich.
 It is of little actual benefit to humans--no significant nutritional value.

-- For artists, coffee also makes new paper look dirty and stained... and the drug in it (caffeine) can soil your mind--and strain your nerves too.
+- Artists know that coffee makes new paper look dirty and stained... and the drug in it (caffeine) can soil your mind--and strain your nerves too.
 Have you become reliant of coffee to revive your mind, rather than God?

 - But... do you still "need" coffee every day... because you're a slave to it?
 Stop.